Were my messages delivered?

 Examples:

-• If there are 'no route to destination' errors or certain throttling errors (ex: 4730 or 4781), the issue may be that the campaign's messages were sent out before provisioning completed for the sending number.
+- If there are 4730 (no route to desination) or 4781 (throttling) errors, the issue may be that the campaign's messages were sent out before provisioning completed for the sending number.
 If that is the cause, the admin will want to ensure they wait until provisioning has completed before sending on the new copy of the campaign.

-• If there are invalid service type errors (ex: 4700 or 4720), the issue is likely that the number being contacted is invalid.
+- If there are 4700 or 4720 errors (invalid service type), the issue is likely that the number being contacted is invalid.
 When one of these errors is received, admins should not send additional outreach as it most likely means the number is no longer available to text.

-• If there are errors regarding MMS size exceeded (ex: 4411), the message could not be delivered because the total size of the message exceeded the allowed size.
-This includes the text in addition to any attachments.
-Carriers recommend keeping file sizes under 500kb for optimal delivery.
-See our guide on resizing your media.
+- If there are 4411 or 4751 errors (message is too long/message size invalid), the message could not be delivered because the total size of the message exceeded the allowable limit.
+This includes the message text in addition to any attachments.
+For MMS, carriers recommend keeping file sizes under 500kb for optimal delivery.
+See our guide on resizing your media for tips on image compression to reduce the file size while maintaining image quality.
+AT&T in particular will return this error for SMS messages that exceed 10 segments or MMS messages greater than 750kb.

-If one believes they have determined the cause of the errors and wants to resend new outreach to the contacts, they can complete the following steps:
+If one believes they have determined the cause of the errors and wants to resend outreach to the contacts whose messages weren't originally delivered, they can create a new campaign targeting these undelivered by completing the following steps:

-• Filter the message export for contacts that were successfully reached in the original campaign and create a "Remove" group.
+- Filter the message export for contacts that were successfully reached in the original campaign.
+Save the file to create a "Remove" group.